Singapore Home Loan Rates 2026: Fixed 1.40%, SORA 1.07% | Nexus

 Board Rate (post lock-in) 3.50%–4.50%+ All (if not repriced) None

-Rates are indicative as of April 2026.
+Rates are indicative as of 11 May 2026.
 Individual packages vary by bank, loan quantum, and LTV.
 The board rate applies after a fixed package expires if you do not reprice or refinance.

 Fixed rate 1.50% p.a. vs board rate 3.80–4.50% p.a. — the cost of not repricing your Singapore home loan

-A fixed rate at 1.50% p.a. vs a board rate at 3.80%–4.50% p.a. — on a S$700,000 loan, the difference is roughly S$1,000–S$1,400 every month.
-Repricing is not optional.
+A fixed rate at 1.50% p.a. against a board rate at 3.80%–4.50% p.a.
+On a S$700,000 loan, that is roughly S$1,000 to S$1,400 every month.
+Reprice before the board rate kicks in.

 Fixed vs SORA: Which Is Right for You in 2026?